rapid7/insightconnect-plugins/plugins/abnormal_security/help.md

 # Key Features

-* This Plugin does not contain any Key Features.
+* Retrieve details of an individual case and list up to 100 cases identified by Abnormal Security.
+* Retrieve details of a single threat and list up to 100 threats identified by Abnormal Security.
+* Manage a case or threat.

 # Requirements

-* This Plugin does not contain any Requirements.
+* This plugin does not contain any Requirements.

 # Supported Product Versions